 Backend APIs running on Pantheon take advantage of the following platform features for optimal performance:

 - Global CDN: Cache backend API responses from WordPress or Drupal in 40+ global POPs (points of presence).

 - Redis: Leverage object caching for backend APIs that use the database-driven admin interface of the CMS to edit or add content.
-For details, see Installing Redis on Drupal or WordPress.
+For details, see Object Cache (formerly Redis) for Drupal or WordPress.

 Running WordPress and Drupal as an API on Pantheon can be done on any Drupal or WordPress upstream.
 The process to create, update core, and launch a backend API on Pantheon does not deviate from the standard procedures.

 Since WordPress 4.7, the WordPress API is included as part of core.
 There's no action needed to expose the API on Pantheon.
 Explore default routes and endpoints like

 /wp-json/wp/v2/posts in your browser: